fpereiro/proof/notes.md

 `əə; D A D D C R D A A ; D A A D D C C R D A :: : D A...`

-- PE: "The next m-configuration of U is anf, which Donald Davies suggets stands for *anfang*, the German word for *beginning*.
+- PE: "The next m-configuration of U is anf, which Donald Davies suggests stands for *anfang*, the German word for *beginning*.
 The g function in the first line was mistakenly indicated as q in the tables of functions.
 It searches for the last occurrence of its second argument:

 p154